cinghie/wordpress-starter-pack/wp-content/plugins/user-role-editor/readme.txt

 == Upgrade Notice ==

-= [4.63.1] 19.09.2022 =
+= [4.64] 08.08.2023 =
-* Marked as compatible with WordPress version 6.0.2
-* Fix: PHP Warning: Attempt to read property “ID” on null in /wp-content/plugins/user-role-editor/includes/classes/user-role-editor.php on line 369
-* Fix: Deprecated: Automatic conversion of false to array is deprecated in ./includes/classes/base-lib.php on line 212
+* Update: "Show capabilities in human readable form" checkbox switches between capability 2 text forms without full page reloading using JavaScript.
+* Fix: Missed 'message' parameter was added  to a response for AJAX request.
+It fixed the PHP Warning:  Undefined array key "message" in expressions like "strpos( $data['message'], ...